Chart Color Schemes

 Eglinton lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-As of Feb 2026, the estimated population of the suburb of Eglinton (NSW) is around 3,180, reflecting a 5.6% increase since the 2021 Census which reported a population of 3,012 people.
-This change was inferred from AreaSearch's estimate of 3,151 residents following examination of ABS' latest ERP data release in June 2024 and an additional 53 validated new addresses since the Census date.
-This results in a population density ratio of 50 persons per square kilometer.
-Eglinton's growth rate exceeded both the SA4 region (3.2%) and the SA3 area, marking it as a regional growth leader.
-Natural growth contributed approximately 73.0% to overall population gains during recent periods.
-AreaSearch projects that by 2041, based on aggregated SA2-level projections, the suburb's population will increase by 858 persons, reflecting an overall increase of 24.2% over the 17-year period.
+As of February 2026, the population of the suburb of Eglinton (NSW) is estimated to be around 3,180.
+This reflects an increase of 168 people since the 2021 Census, which reported a population of 3,012 people.
+The change is inferred from the resident population of 3,151, estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024, and an additional 53 validated new addresses since the Census date.
+This level of population equates to a density ratio of 50 persons per square kilometer.
+The suburb's growth rate of 5.6% since the 2021 census exceeded both the SA4 region (3.2%) and the SA3 area, marking it as a growth leader in the region.
+Natural growth contributed approximately 73.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, AreaSearch is utilising the NSW State Government's SA2 level projections, as released in 2022 with 2021 as the base year.
-Growth rates by age group from these aggregations are also applied to all areas for years 2032 to 2041.
-Considering the projected demographic shifts, a significant population increase in the top quartile of regional areas nationally is forecast, with the area expected to expand by 858 persons to 2041 based on aggregated SA2-level projections, reflecting reflecting an increase of 24.2% in total over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections, released in 2022 with 2021 as the base year.
+Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
+Considering projected demographic shifts, a significant population increase is forecast for the suburb of Eglinton (NSW), with an expected expansion of 890 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 27.1% in total over the 17 years.

 Frequently Asked Questions - Population